 Japanese oats are resistant to Meloidogyne hapla.
-The crop provides rapid ground cover and can produces a large amount of dry matter in a short time.
+The crop provides quick ground cover and can produce a large amount of dry matter in a short time.

 In addition to Japanese oats, tagetes are also suitable for combating Pratylenchus.
 In contrast to tagetes - which must be sown early for optimal effect - Japanese oats are, however, suitable as a successive crop.

 Japanese oats are more sensitive to frost than most other grains.
 With the first frosts, it will continue to grow, but the crop will not survive a severe winter.
 The advantage of this is that the crop does not have to be sprayed to kill it off.

 Information about Japanese oats